Lathan McKay: Personal life

 The years 2015 to 2017 were fortuitous as the inaugural tour of Big Red (partnering with Mack Trucks) went nationwide.
 It led the parade at Evel Knievel Days in Butte, Montana.
 McKay and Doug Danger successfully completed their mutual dream of the world record 22-car jump on Evel's Harley Davidson XR750.
 During the 75th anniversary of the Sturgis Motorcycle Rally at the legendary Buffalo Chip Campground.
 In 2015 he again partnered with the Knievel family on Evel Ale, a custom beer made by South Austin Brewery.

 The Evel Knievel Museum opened in June 2017.

 In July 2021 The Divine Horsemen released a reunion recording of new material that included a song titled "Falling Forward".
-Mckay co-wrote the song with founding member Julie Christensen.
+McKay co-wrote the song with founding member Julie Christensen.

 In October 2021 pre-production began on a feature-length narrative docudrama on Mckay’s life with Derik Murray’s Network Entertainment.

-Principal photography began in Kansas, California, Idaho, Montana and continues throughout 2023–24.
+Principal photography began in Kansas, California, Idaho, Montana and continues throughout 2024-2026.
+In January 2026 McKay and partner Elizabeth Mack launched American Icon Spirits under the Evel Knievel brand.